Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Experiments

-We estimated noise parameters from \texttt{Llama3.1-8B-ORM-Mistral-Data} ($\rho^+ = 0.216, \rho^- = 0.324$) and \texttt{AceMath-7B-RM} ($\rho^+ = 0.020, \rho^- = 0.392$) reward models, where \texttt{AceMath-7B-RM} exhibits very low false positive rates but high false negative rates, while \texttt{Llama3.1-8B-ORM-Mistral-Data} shows more balanced but generally higher noise levels across both error types.
+For the two reward models above, this corresponds to a relative error bound of approximately \(23.5\%\) and \(18.4\%\), respectively.
+Thus, a \(20\%\) calibration split is sufficient to estimate the correction scale at the accuracy level predicted by our theory, while leaving the remaining training examples to be labeled automatically by the reward model.

 We apply then our algorithm; the results, presented in Table~\ref{tab:llm_performance_math_DrGRPO} and Table~\ref{tab:llm_performance_math_GRPO}, provide strong empirical evidence for the efficacy of our noise-correction algorithm.
 We observe a consistent performance improvement across all LLMs when the correction is applied.
 For instance, \texttt{Llama-3.2-1B-Instruct}'s accuracy on GSM8K, when guided by the \texttt{AceMath-7B-RM}, substantially increases from 52.52\% to 59.21\%: a gain of nearly 7 percentage points.
 Similarly, \texttt{Qwen3-0.6B} improves by over 2 points with both reward models.
+Moreover, Table~\ref{tab:llm_performance_math_GRPO} shows that applying only the mean correction without variance adjustment (Natarajan corr. only) degrades performance, confirming our theoretical prediction that both components are necessary.

 These findings validate our approach of modeling reward corruption via estimated flip rates ($\rho^+$ and $\rho^-$); the consistent accuracy gains confirm that our debiasing mechanism successfully counteracts the negative effects of the noisy reward signal, leading to a more effective policy.